exlunaproject/catarinka/README.md

 All components here work with the latest Delphi releases (for both 32-bit and 64-bit compilation) and the older D7.
 Most of them may work with FPC and Lazarus.

+Most components can be cross-compiled with Delphi XE10 Tokyo and CrossVCL.

 ### Before Compiling

 CatPrefs: Rename the `src\CatDCPKey.pas` file, edit it and add your own encryption keys or key generators.